Jaslayer/World-Wide-CTF-2024-Writeup/pwn-Buffer-Brawl/README.md

-# Beginners - White Rabbit Writeup
+# Beginners - Buffer Brawl Writeup

 ---
 ![Tonight... we are going to witness the most anticipated match in the history of CyberSec!
 Step into the ring for the ultimate showdown against the stack!
 Will you land the perfect punch or fall victim to a devastating counter?
 In this high-stakes match, precision and timing are your best allies.
 May the best hacker win!](pic/buffer_brawl.png)